 Am I a Candidate for Forehead Reduction Surgery?

 Both men and women with a high hairline and a sufficient amount of hair may be good candidates for forehead reduction.
 This procedure is ideal for those who do not have a family or personal history of hair loss.
 Women are generally better candidates than men for this procedure.

 You may be a candidate if you:

 Have a larger or longer forehead than desired

 Have a receded hairline not tied to hair loss

 Have acceptable scalp laxity

 Scalp laxity will be evaluated by your certified plastic surgeon.
 Candidates should be in good physical and mental health to consider surgery.
-To determine if your candidacy for this procedure, schedule your free consultation with Dr. Usha at our San Francisco office today.
+To determine if your candidacy for this procedure, schedule your consultation with Dr. Usha at our San Francisco office today.